erikgregorywebb/carbonapps/index.md

 Bring your spreadsheet to life with a custom mobile app.
-We design beautiful and intuitive apps for your business and organization needs.
+We design beautiful and intuitive apps, offering expert development and affordable pricing, for your business and organization needs.

 ### Quick to Build
 Our dedicated team will share a prototype within 48 hours, and deliver your completed app in 7 days.